-Major efforts should be directed towards sampling blue and white marlin (Figure 1) and bluefin tuna (Figures 2 and 3), as these are our primary target species.
-Blackfin tuna (Figures 2 and 3) will become increasingly more important in the future but are of secondary importance at this time.
+Major efforts should be directed towards sampling blue and white marlin (Fig. 1) and bluefin tuna (Figs. 2 and 3), as these are our primary target species.
+Blackfin tuna (Figs. 2 and 3) will become increasingly more important in the future but are of secondary importance at this time.
 We are interested in collecting data on these species from the Atlantic seaboard, Caribbean Sea, and Gulf of Mexico.
-Samplers should maintain close communication with the Miami bioprofiles staff (see page 8) in order to obtain necessary equipment and supplies, to cover related sampling expenses, and to answer questions about the program.
+Samplers should maintain close communication with the Miami Bioprofiles staff (see page 8) in order to obtain necessary equipment and supplies, to cover related sampling expenses, and to answer questions about the program.

 Blue and White Marlin.
 Increasing emphasis will be placed on marlin research during the next few years.
-Less than 50 samples from blue and white marlin were collected in 1980 and our present needs include all size categories.
+Over 200 samples from blue and white marlin have been collected since 1980.
+Our needs continue to include all size categories.
 Since growth rates between males and females can differ greatly, it is necessary to separate specimens by sex in order to fulfill sample size requirements.
-The most common size range for blue marlin is from 45-114 kg (100-250 lb.) and for white marlin 23-41 kg (50-90 lb.).
+The most common size range for blue marlin is from 68-182 kg (150-400 lb.
+Fig. 4a) and for white marlin 15-30 kg (35-65 lb.
+Fig. 4b).
 Marlin outside these common sizes are rarely caught and special effort should be directed towards obtaining samples from these specimens.
-However, since we presently have so few samples, all size categories for both sexes and species are needed.